saugatkarki101/mavsabroadjapan/README.md

 Currency exchange API key in public/src/js/currency.js

 # License
-This software is available under the MIT license.
+This software is available under the MIT License.